Man of Constant Sorrow: Variations

 Many later singers have included and changed the lyrics to the song.
-Most versions include lyrics depicting the singer riding a train fleeing trouble, regretting not seeing his old love, and contemplating his future death, with the promise that he will meet his friends or lover again on the beautiful or golden shore.
-In most variations, the first stanza is very similar to Burnett's 1913 version, often modified to suit each singer's gender and home state, with other minor changes:
+Most versions include lyrics depicting the singer riding a train fleeing trouble, regretting not seeing his old love, and contemplating his future death, with the promise that he will meet his friends or lover again on the beautiful God's golden shore.
+In most variations, the first stanza is very similar to Burnett's 1913 version, often modified to suit each singer's home state and sex, with other minor changes: